-As the largest cluster is the Large 5+1 deployment with High Availability.
-Only the 5+1 cluster supports over 20,000 endpoints, supporting up to 25,000 endpoints.
-Therefore, capacity on Device Adapter cluster remains unused.
+As the largest cluster is the Large 5+1 deployment with High Availability, the 5+1 cluster supports over 20,000 and up to a maximum of 25,000 endpoints.
+Therefore, capacity on the Device Adapter cluster remains unused.

-Because the cluster allows up to 25,000 endpoints, you can use the following remaining capacity for UNIStim endpoints:
+As the cluster allows up to 25,000 endpoints, you can use the following remaining capacity for UNIStim endpoints: